 if anyone is kicking around alberta and is curious on drivability on an remote setup, we have our customers genesis in the shop for a clutch and other work done for the winter months and be more than happy to show you

-I mean you come in here defending STS kits and saying we're bashing them or haven't had any experience and then throw this out.
-This problem has been corrected and just like any kit that just hits the market you will have issues..
+I mean you come in here defending STS kits and saying we're bashing them or haven't had any experience and then throw this out.:rolleyes: This problem has been corrected and just like any kit that just hits the market you will have issues..
 The manufacture will learn, adjust what they need to and help correct the problem with the already issued....

 I had over 18k miles on my sts gto kit.
 I had no major issues with it and made great power.
 I went with a Maggie for the jeep because I wanted instant torque for my daily driver.
 Most people seem to think cause one person has a problem with a kit it's junk.
 A previous post mentions junk turbos, so Garett is junk.
 Ok I'll keep that in mind.